-- 1. Appreciate the importance and challenges of managing data - 2.
-Understand the difference between structured and unstructured data - 3.
+- 1. Appreciate the importance and challenges of managing data - Understand the difference between structured and unstructured data - 3.
 Know how to assess the data needs of a service/organization - 4.
 Know how to design a relational database - 5.
 Know how to document a database - 6.
 Know how to query structured data using the Structured Query Language (SQL) - 7.
 Know how to create a basic document store - 8.
-Know how to build a basic ontology
+Know how to create a basic graph database